-Description: hairy, oblong, squarish adult leaves with medium-green foliage.
+Description - hairy, oblong, squarish adult leaves with medium green foliage.
 White flowers on short stalks.
-Long, narrow pods containing reddish-brown, mottled seed.
-Pillow-shaped seed, which is orange when split.
-Seed size: 6.6 g/100 seeds.
+Long, narrow pods containing pillow-shaped, reddish-brown mottled seed which is orange when split.
+Seed size is 6.6 g/100 seeds.

-The market for varieties with orange cotyledons, like Blanchefleur, is limited to domestic markets for birdseed and sowing seed for grazing and manure crops.
+This market for varieties with orange cotyledon, such as Blanchefleur, is limited to domestic markets for birdseed and sowing seed for grazing and manure crops.
 This restriction is to prevent the substitution of vetch grain for lentil.
-Both vetch and lentil are on the Australian Government's prescribed grain list.2
+Both vetch and lentil are on the Australian Government's prescribed grain list of Australian Quarantine Services.3

-Prior to the release of Morava(1), Blanchefleur was the preferred grain variety in areas of >350 mm rainfall.
-Blanchefleur has mid-maturity and is well suited to medium to high-rainfall areas where rust is not a regular problem as it is very susceptible to rust.
+Prior to the release of Morava^(b), Blanchefleur was the preferred grain variety in areas above 350 mm rainfall.
+Blanchefleur has mid-maturity and is well-suited to medium to high-rainfall areas where rust is not a regular problem as it is very susceptible to rust.